CapTen101/VLC-docs/userguide/subtitles.rst

 * Sami
 * Vobsub (this one is quite special: it is not made from text but from images, which means that you can't change the fonts)

-To open a subtitles file, click on the :guilabel:`use a subtitle file` check box as seen in the picture below from the dialog box that appears when you click on :guilabel:`Open file` and select your file by clicking on the :guilabel:`Browse` button.
+To open and use a subtitles file, click on the :guilabel:`use a subtitle file` check box as seen in the picture below from the dialog box that appears when you click on :guilabel:`Open Multiple Files...` and select your file by clicking on the :guilabel:`Browse` button.
 There is also an option to set character encoding, alignment and size.

 .. figure::  /static/images/userguides/use_subtitle.PNG